Business Financing Program

 Applicant Eligibility

-To be eligible for ABFP support, an applicant must be:
+To be eligible for BFP support, an applicant must be:

-• a Canadian Aboriginal individual 18 years and older
+• a Canadian Indigenous individual 18 years and older

-• a Canadian corporation, partnership, association or other legal entity that is majority-owned and controlled by Canadian Aboriginal people
+• a Canadian corporation, partnership, association or other legal entity that is majority-owned and controlled by Canadian Indigenous people

-A Canadian Aboriginal individual is a person who is:
+A Canadian Indigenous individual is a person who is:

 • a Status Indian; or